 Garlic seems to be a versatile vegetable which acts as a flavoring agent as well as a medicine.
 From playing a key role in controlling high cholesterol level to aiding in the treatment of heart disease and cancer; garlic is a popular home remedy.
 It may not be an exaggeration if one gets to know that garlic can be effective for diabetes.
 Raw as well cooked garlic can help in regulating blood glucose levels.
 Having at least two cloves of garlic everyday is considered to be the recommended dose to reap its medicinal benefits for diabetics.

 5. Collard Greens

-Collard greens (or saag) are excellent sources of vitamin C. These leafy vegetables help to lower cortisol in the body and reduce inflammation.
+Collard greens (or saag) are excellent sources of Vitamin C. These leafy vegetables help to lower cortisol in the body and reduce inflammation.
 It also contains a micronutrient called alpha lipoic acid that helps the body in dealing with stress.
 It also reduces the excess blood sugar level and strengthens the damaged nerves caused due to diabetic neuropathy.
 Hence, ensure to include collard greens in your diet to keep your blood sugar in control and prevent diabetic complications.

 6. Red Onions

-Red onions are rich in antioxidants apart from giving an attractive color and flavor to curries and salads.
-They are also a good source of fiber, potassium, and folate which can help in regulating the blood sugar level in addition to aiding in the treatment of various heart ailments.
+Red onions are rich in antioxidants apart from giving an attractive color and flavour to curries and salads.
+They are also a good source of fiber, potassium and folate which can help in regulating the blood sugar level in addition to aiding in the treatment of various heart ailments.
 Add generous amounts of red onions while preparing food as it can help you to regulate your blood glucose level.